rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 - Draw a FSM to model a Binary Counter that can reverse directions
 	- We want to use an input to dictate when we should reverse directions.
 For this studio, our input will come from the keyboard.
 In your FSM drawing, however, you could represent the input as a binary value: 1 if a key has been pressed, and 0 if not.
-	- *Hint -- your FSM should have 16 states* One set of states is for counting up and another set for counting down.
+	- *Hint -- your FSM should have 16 states.* One set of states is for counting up and another set for counting down.
 If you were to only use 8 states to represent the current number, the FSM does not know whether it should count up or down.
 We would need another variable to keep track of which way we are counting (which effectively adds additional states to the FSM in a rather crude and unsophisticaed way).

 ### Transferring FSMs to code